 Lastly, if KOHO does find a better deal you’ll get credited.
 If not, that means you’ve already scored the best deal going.

 Top 10 Merchants For Price Matching

-Here are the Top 10 Merchants for Price Matching but there are loads more which you can find when you sign up for KOHO Premium.
+Here are the Top 10 Merchants for Price Matching, but there are loads more that you can find when you sign up for KOHO Premium.

 You can sign up for a 30-day trial and after that is completed you can either cancel or pay $84/yr which is $24 cheaper or $9 a month.